gia-bartlett/Business-Analysis/ch5.md

 At the end of the workshop, the facilitator needs to summarise the key points and actions.
 Each action should be assigned to an owner and allocated a timescale for completion.

 Techniques to employ:
+**Discovery** techniques are those that help the facilitator to elicit information and views from the participants.
+It is vital that the facilitator considers which technique would be most suitable for a particular situation and group of participants.
+Many **visualisation** techniques are suitable for use in a workshop.
+Visual approaches are quick to understand and to explain, and they help workshop participants to access the information being captured.

 | **Discovery** |  | **Visualisation** |
 | ---- | ---- | ----- |